 \subsection{Attacking RS+FD: Uncovering the Sampled Attribute ($\rightarrow$ SMP)}

-Since the objective of the RS+FD solution is to hide the LDP value among fake data, discovering the sampled attribute of each user would convert RS+FD into the SMP solution again.
-Even more, RS+FD utilizes an amplified $\epsilon' > \epsilon$, which would decrease the ``plausible deniability'' of user's report (\cf{} Section~\ref{sub:plausible_deniability}) and could also be leveraged for re-identification attacks (\cf{} Section~\ref{sub:re_ident_attack_models}) under multiple data collections.
+Because the objective of the RS+FD solution is to hide the LDP value among fake data~\cite{Arcolezi2021_rs_fd}, discovering the sampled attribute of each user would convert RS+FD into the SMP solution again.
+Even more, unlike SMP (and SPL), RS+FD utilizes an amplified $\epsilon' > \epsilon$, which decreases the ``plausible deniability'' of the user's report (\cf{} Section~\ref{sub:plausible_deniability}) and could thus be leveraged for re-identification attacks (\cf{} Section~\ref{sub:re_ident_attack_models}) under multiple data collections.